zcernigoj/python-server-with-cors/README.md

 ## note

-This is for now just a simple copy-paste of [this](https://stackoverflow.com/a/21957017) but it might get additional "features" that I would need.
+This is for now just a simple copy-paste of [this](https://stackoverflow.com/a/21957017) but it might get additional "features" that I would need or it might be totally changed to my needs.